yuanchaohu/pymattersim/docs/Write LAMMPS Header.md

-# Write LAMMPS dump/data Header
+# Write LAMMPS dump/data format header

-This module is used to write the header of lammps dump and data files.
-This is quite useful when you want to pick out some atoms from the trajectory to analyze. ==~~When dimension is 2, the box length at z axis should be given 0~~ (this is from wiki, should it be removed? box length is not input arguments).==
+This module is used to write the header of lammps dump and data files for conveniently rewriting snapshots.

 ## Input Arguments